yhayase/skk-vscode/memory-bank/systemPatterns.md

    - Registration process adds entries to the user dictionary
    - User dictionary entries are immediately available for future conversions

-5. **SKK Core and VSCode Layer (for Keybinding Context)**
+5. **SKK Core and VSCode Layer (for Keybinding Context) - Updated**
-   - The Core SKK Layer (specifically, the current input mode) determines which keys are relevant.
+   - The Core SKK Layer (current `IInputMode` instance) provides its contextual name via `getContextualName()` and its set of currently handled keys via `getActiveKeys()`.
-   - The VSCode Layer queries the Core SKK Layer for this information.
-   - The VSCode Layer then translates this into `when` clause contexts that VSCode's keybinding system can understand.
+   - The VSCode Layer (`VSCodeEditor`):
+     - Retrieves this information from the current input mode.
+     - Updates the `skk.mode` context with the contextual name.
+     - Iterates through the active keys and previously active keys to set/unset `skk.activeKey.[SAFE_KEY_NAME]` boolean contexts.
+     - Uses `keyUtils.ts` to ensure consistency in key naming and context key generation.
+   - This allows `package.json` keybindings to be conditional on `skk.activeKey.*` without needing to explicitly check `skk.mode` in most cases, as `getActiveKeys()` is mode-dependent.

 ## Critical Implementation Paths